shengliu66/Cerebra/README.md

 ## 🧠 Overview

-Cerebra is an LLM-powered framework for clinical/evaluation workflows.
+Cerebra is an AI Copilot that works along with physicians to make decisions.

 ## ⚙️ Installation